john-cd/rust_howto/bk/src/categories/hardware-support/processor.md

 ### Concurrency and Multithreading (Related to CPU Utilization)

 `std::thread`: (Standard library) For creating and managing threads.
-`rayon`: A data parallelism library that makes it easy to parallelize computations.
+`rayon`: A [data parallelism][p-data-parallelism] library that makes it easy to parallelize computations.
-`tokio`: An asynchronous runtime for writing concurrent applications.
+`tokio`: An [asynchronous][p-asynchronous] runtime for writing concurrent applications.

 ### Other Relevant Topics

 Memory Model: Understanding the CPU's memory model is important for writing correct concurrent code.
 Operating System Interaction: System calls are used to interact with the operating system, which in turn interacts with the CPU.
 Embedded Systems Programming: In embedded systems, you often have more direct access to CPU features and peripherals.
-(See the Embedded Systems section for relevant crates.)
+(See the [Embedded][p-embedded] Systems section for relevant crates.)

 </div>